 Inverse Distance Law

-Distance law for sound field sizes
+Distance law for sound field quantities

 The graphs shown are normalized